Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Related Work

 \subsection{Machine Learning for Data Imputation}

 Machine learning has emerged as a powerful tool for addressing the challenge of missing data imputation, particularly in time series datasets.
 Traditional imputation methods often struggle with the complexities and dependencies inherent in such data \cite{chen2024deep}.
 In recent years, Generative Adversarial Networks (GANs) \cite{GAN} have gained prominence due to their ability to model complex data distributions.
 An implementation of GAN, the Generative Adversarial Imputation Network (GAIN) has been shown to outperform conventional methods by effectively capturing the underlying data structure and generating plausible imputations for missing values in various datasets, including clinical and environmental data\cite{Dong_GAIN,Yang_GAIN}.
+In addition to GANs, other machine learning models have also been explored for imputation tasks.
+For example, Random Forests have been combined with generative models \cite{GAN_RF} to enhance the robustness of imputations, particularly in scenarios with large gaps in data.
 Recent developments in deep learning have introduced models such as Bidirectional Recurrent Imputation for Time Series (BRITS) \cite{BRITS}, which specifically address the temporal dependencies in time series data.
 BRITS employ a recurrent neural network (RNNs) \cite{yu2019review} architecture to handle multiple correlated missing values and adaptively update imputed values.

-In addition to GANs, other machine learning models have also been explored for imputation tasks.
-For example, Random Forests have been combined with generative models \cite{GAN_RF} to enhance the robustness of imputations, particularly in scenarios with large gaps in data.